This BLOG On Cost Of Home Ownership Versus Its Benefits And Rewards Was UPDATED And PUBLISHED On November 19th, 2020

 There are times where lenders will require reserves for mortgage loan applicants who have lower credit scores, no rental verification, poor credit, or short term on the job.
 Automated Underwriting System will state on AUS Findings if borrowers need reserves.
 All manual underwriting need one month’s reserves.
 Reserves are one month’s principal, interest, taxes, insurance:

 - Reserves are one month of principal, interest, taxes, and insurance.

 - Most mortgage loan applicants with credit scores higher than 620 will not be required to have reserves

 - However, reserves are recommended for all homeowners

-- Reserves is strongly recommended to all homeowners in the event if something needs fixing such as if the furnace goes out, air conditioning, or appliance breakdowns
+Reserves are strongly recommended to all homeowners in the event if something needs fixing such as if the furnace goes out, air conditioning, or appliance breakdowns.

-- For example, homeowners who live in states where there are severe weather during the winter months, what would they do if furnace breaks down during sub-zero weather?
+For example, homeowners who live in states where there is severe weather during the winter months, what would they do if the furnace breaks down during sub-zero weather?